How to Use a Redirect Blocker in Chrome, Firefox, Edge, and Safari

 Do redirects slow down my browsing?

 Yes.
-Every redirect is an additional HTTP request, and chained redirects (where one redirect leads to another) can add hundreds of milliseconds to every pageload.
+Every redirect is an additional HTTP request, and chained redirects can add hundreds of milliseconds per pageload.
 Blocking them improves browsing speed noticeably.

 Will a VPN stop browser redirects?

-A VPN encrypts your traffic but doesn’t block redirect scripts.
-A VPN and an ad blocker solve different problems.
-You need an ad blocker or DNS filter to stop redirects at the source.
+A VPN encrypts traffic but doesn’t block redirect scripts.
+You need an ad blocker or DNS filter to stop redirects at the source — they solve different problems.

 Chrome says “This site can’t be reached” after I blocked pop-ups — did I break something?

-No. Some sites are designed to redirect you to a different domain on load.
-If you blocked that, Chrome shows an error because the redirect failed.
-The original site may simply be a shell that only exists to forward traffic.
+No. Some sites exist only to forward traffic somewhere else.
+If you blocked that redirect, Chrome shows an error because the navigation failed.
 You haven’t broken anything.

 Similar news